 The undisputed best Christmas film ever (according to one member of the Entertainment Nation team – the others do dispute it), Scrooged stars the legendary Bill Murray as Frank Cross, high-powered head of a TV studio and modernish-day Scrooge.
 Annie Lennox and Al Green’s mega-80s version of “Put A Little Love in Your Heart” serves as the perfect backing to Murray’s emotional epiphany as he realises the true meaning of Christmas.

 So there you have it!
 The 20 best Christmas film soundtracks… ever!
 If you disagree with any of the choices, or have any suggestions for other films that should be on the list, please let us know in the comments.
-If you’ve discovered a tune you adore, our wedding bands, party bands and corporate event bands would be delighted to perform a live rendition at your event.
-We hope you’ve enjoyed this sleigh ride through Christmas movie music history and be sure to keep an eye out for our definitive ranking of the greatest Christmas movies ever made!
+If you’ve discovered a tune you adore, our Christmas party bands would be delighted to perform a live rendition at your event.
+We hope you’ve enjoyed this sleigh ride through Christmas movie music history!